dubeymansi/DSA/README.md

 #DSA
-# This repository contains solutions to various DSA problems.
+# This repository contains solutions to various DSA problems of LeetCode And GFG.